Balibo (film): Reception

 The then President of East Timor, José Ramos-Horta, was in attendance at the world premiere, where there was an address alleging that the Balibo Five were tortured and killed by Indonesian forces.
 On changes over recent years in Indonesia Ramos-Horta said "It is better.
 Indonesian democracy today is one of the most inspiring in the south-east Asia region".
 Also in attendance were the families of the Balibo Five.
 Relatives of Tony Stewart held aloft a banner bearing his name which had been embroidered by East Timorese women.
 Maureen Tolfree, sister of Brian Peters, said she hoped many Australians would see the film and that she thought "...it will bring to the Australian public what's gone on," she said.

 Rotten Tomatoes gives a score of 100% based on 12 reviews, 80% of audiences like the film.

 Variety's Richard Kuipers dubbed the film "a tense, character-driven thriller with political comment on the side, allowing viewers with little or no prior knowledge of the subject matter to engage instinctively with the Balibo Five," filmed where it happened and "packing a huge emotional punch".
 Kuipers continues: "LaPaglia is particularly good as the weary scribe who slowly rediscovers his old fire, and Isaac sparks off him impressively as the younger man whose ability to read people is as sharp as his political acumen."

 Screen International's Frank Hatherley opined: "Shot on location with loving attention to period detail, the film's take on these long-buried events is convincing.
 Connolly's three strands are expertly woven together, coming to twin climaxes where terror and cruelty overwhelm everyone.
 These 'killing field' scenes are not for the squeamish."

 The Monthly's Luke Davies wrote: "Jill Jollife's book ... argues that the Australian government has always known the exact circumstances of the newsmen's deaths.
 Connolly doesn't try to answer such questions, but rather lets them echo in the film."
 Davies commended Connolly and co-screenwriter David Williamson for having "crafted an engaging film in which we come to care about the destiny of an entire people as well as for individual characters", and that "the film's denouement is terrifying", making it a realistic and confronting experience.

 Box office

 Balibo grossed $1,330,863 at the box office in Australia.

+Aftermath

+The filmmakers hoped that Balibo would spur the Australian Government into action.
+Almost 18 months on, it had not responded to the coroner's findings – a reticence which may stem from its fear of upsetting diplomatic relations with Jakarta.

+Fifty years after the Balibo Five were killed, their families are still fighting for justice, or at least an apology from the Australian Government for the cover-up.